-All milks are not created equal and with so many alternatives on the market it can get confusing, especially when choosing a milk or milk replacement for your child.
+All milk is not created equal and with so many alternatives on the market, it can get confusing, especially when choosing a milk or milk replacement for your child.

-Firstly, breastfeeding is recommended for 2 years and beyond by the World Health Organisation (WHO), so if breastfeeding is working for you and your child then continue beyond 12 months, there is no need to stop, and there are ongoing significant health benefits to breastfeeding for both you and your child.
+Firstly, breastfeeding is recommended for 2 years and beyond by the World Health Organisation (WHO), there is no age at which breastfeeding becomes nutritionally insignificant.
+So if breastfeeding is working for you and your child then continue beyond 12 months, there is no need to stop, you do not need to introduce cow's milk as a drink, and there are ongoing significant health benefits to breastfeeding for both you and your child.

-From 0-12 completed months of age breastfeeding and/or infant formula is recommended as the main fluid source of milk.
-Breast milk should not be replaced with other options other than infant formula, if required.
-Cow’s milk, mammalian milks and plant milk alternatives are not suitable for infants as their main drink.
+From 0-12 completed months of age breastfeeding and/or infant formula is recommended as the only suitable nutritional fluid for babies.
+Standard cow’s milk, mammalian milk, and plant milk alternatives are not suitable for infants as a drink.

-After 12 completed months of age babies can transition to a standard milk as their main drink (remember you can continue to breastfeed if this is working for you and your child).
+After 12 completed months of age, babies can transition to standard milk as a drink (remember you can continue to breastfeed if this is working for you and your child).
 Infant formula can be stopped and there is no need for toddler or follow-on formulas beyond 12 months in healthy children.

-When you are transitioning to a milk or milk alternative, it is important to remember that after 12 months of age the consumption of cow’s milk should be limited to a maximum of 500 mL/day because of the risk of reducing diversity in the diet by affecting appetite and impacting iron absorption in higher amounts (NHMRC 2012).
-This 500ml limit should also be applied to milk alternatives for the risk of reducing diversity in the diet if consumed in larger volumes and due to low nutritional value of some milk alternatives, displacing more nutritional options.
+When you are transitioning to a milk or milk alternative, it is important to remember that after 12 months of age the consumption of cow’s milk should be limited to a maximum of 400 mL/day because of the risk of reducing diversity in the diet by affecting appetite and impacting iron absorption in higher amounts (NHMRC 2012).
+This 400ml limit should also be applied to milk alternatives for the risk of reducing diversity in the diet if consumed in larger volumes and due to the lower nutritional value of some milk alternatives, displacing more nutritional options.